 This is my third year on the farm.
 I love working outside with all of these wonderful people, it truly makes the time fly!
 Prior to joining the team here I worked a few different jobs ranging from field hand on another vegetable farm to fry cook at a local Culvers.
 After this summer I will be returning to UW-Platteville where I am studying Biology with a emphasis in cytotechnology.
 In my spare time I enjoy cycling, canoeing, trap shooting, and playing soccer.

-For thirteen years we have had a crew of Cambodian Americans working for us seasonally, full time.
+For thirteen years we have had a crew of Cambodian Americans working with us seasonally, full time.
 This group of people came to the United States as refugees after the Vietnam War.
 They settled in Madison in the 1980’s.
 As an agrarian group of people, working with the land and with vegetables is a perfect fit.
 Many are family and all of them are a tight knit community.
 Some speak English, some don’t.
 They work hard, laugh a lot and get a lot of big jobs done fast.
-There are usually about 10 Cambodians here each day.
 They are a lot of fun to work with.